Arttuv/arttuv-website/src/content/writings/obsidian-the-first-two-years.md

 featuredImage:
     url: "/images/connected-post-it-notes.jpeg"
     alt: "Connected post-it notes on a wall"
-summary: "I have used Obsidian for two years now, and I'm ready say it works for me.
-I have also learned that my notes need to be in open and clear text format from now on."
+summary: "I have used Obsidian for two years now, and I'm ready to say it works for me.
+Most importantly, I have learned that my notes need to be in an open and clear text format from now on.
+Otherwise I'm unable to commit to using any tool (including paper and pen)."
 ---
 I have been using [Obsidian](https://obsidian.md/) for my note-taking efforts for almost two years now, from the beginning of 2022, and it has stuck with me.
 I think I'm still improving the ways I'm using Obsidian, which is a good sign.
 I love that I have found a way of storing my notes in clear text format, and the Obsidian way of using links is making those notes and the process of creating them so much more valuable and enjoyable.